DaxGoon/syncall/README.md

 :accepts - GET
 :query string param - message: str
 :returns - API response signed message on available result or info string oninforming unavailability of result.
+:socketio - broadcasts in realtime when signed msg is available.
+The client-side application can use any of the SocketIO client libraries or compatible client to establish a permanent connection to listen the msg

 ```

 _How is it written?_
 * API resources are defined in resources.py.
 * API resources are registered in app.py.
-* uses WSGIServer from gevent library, serves the api on port 5000
+* uses WSGIServer with greenlet (gevent is also installed and can be switched to), serves the api on port 5000
+* uses SocketIO for broadcasting msg (notification)

 _How to build and run?_